 Cost per participant: 20% of $110 (the full cost of this training of ~$300/person has been heavily subsidised by the grant and Transition Banyule)

 Steps: Pre- and post-training surveys.
-Read ‘Getting Our Act Together’ before the training.
-Participate in both the main event and the series of 7 x 2 hour monthly practice sessions with Paul Shelton from Transition Australia (via Zoom for everyone’s convenience).
+Recommended reading ‘Getting Our Act Together’ before the training.
+Participate in both the main event and the series of 7 x 2 hour monthly practice sessions.
 Share learning with local group in a format decided by their own group, e.g. presentation, video story, mini demo.
 Apply learning to ongoing participation in local group.